 Getting from the Airport

-The best way to get from Havana Airport to your hotel or guesthouse in Havana is in taxi.
+If you don't have a pre-arranged airport arrival transfer, the best way to get from Havana Airport to your hotel or guesthouse in Havana is in taxi.
 In fact, this is pretty much the only way - as yet there are no official buses running from the airport to the city.
 You should be able to easily spot the long line of yellow tourist taxis outside the arrivals area of the airport.
 The current price for a taxi from the airport to the centre of Havana is 25 CUC (Cuban Pesos Convertibles).
 It is a 30-40 minute drive (depending on traffic) into the city.

 Official taxis in Havana run on a conventional taxi-meter, and you are expected to pay the price stated on this meter at the end of your trip.
 Most tourists leave a small tip for the taxi driver if they are pleased with the service they received.
 Taxis from the airport however charge 25CUC almost as a standard fee for this journey so that they can compensate for their time spent in the queue.

 Warning: It has been reported on a few occasions that taxi drivers have taken tourists to a different casa particular to the one that they have reserved and instructed the driver to take them to.
 We assume that this is so that the taxi driver can earn commission from the casa.
 We recommend that you check the street number of your Havana Casa upon arrival to make sure it is the same as the one you have reserved.